-Let’s first acknowledge the importance of D&I during this period.
+Let’s first acknowledge the importance of D&I and examine the merits of diversity as a start.

-A growing body of research shows that diversity results in increased profitability and creativity, stronger governance and better problem-solving abilities.
-A 2018 Boston Consulting Group study found that companies with more diverse management teams have 19% higher revenues due to innovation.
+A growing body of research shows that diversity (in terms of various characteristics such as gender, race, religion, thinking/learning styles, etc.) results in increased profitability and creativity, stronger governance and better problem-solving abilities.
+A 2018 Boston Consulting Group study found that companies with more diverse management teams have 19 per cent higher revenues due to innovation.

 Of course, researchers emphasise that diversity should be present across all levels, not just within management ranks.

 It’s no secret that when it comes to business decisions, each employee has the potential to bring to bear his or her own perspectives, ideas and experiences based on his or her background.
-In a diverse group, these elements are all the more powerful in creating solutions tailored to a diverse clientele.
+These can be powerful in creating tailored solutions for a diverse clientele.

-This has become even more crucial today with the increased adoption of technology such as AI in business.
-As organisations adopt technology to streamline customer interactions, algorithms that provide bespoke solutions for diverse customers, without bias, are crucial.
-To do this, organisations’ workforces, especially teams that design and execute such projects, need to mirror the diversity of the organisations’ clientele.
+This has become even more crucial today with the increased adoption of technology such as AI.
+As organisations adopt technology to streamline customer interactions, algorithms must be designed to, without bias, deliver bespoke solutions for diverse customers.
+To do this well, organisations’ workforces, especially teams that design and execute such projects, need to be able to empathise with customers.
+Teams that mirror a company’s clientele are more likely to do this successfully.

 DIVERSITY IS USELESS WITHOUT INCLUSION